 Out of Time Witness Statement is granted

-If your Out of Time witness statement is granted, you will receive a Revocation Order from the Traffic Enforcement Centre advising you that the court registration has been revoked, and the charge certificate cancelled.
-This order does not cancel the penalty charge and the local authority must advise you under separate cover if they wish to pursue the PCN.
+If your Out of Time witness statement is granted, you will receive a Revocation Order from the Traffic Enforcement Centre advising you that the Order for Recovery has been revoked, and the charge certificate cancelled.
+It is important to stress that the revoking order does not cancel the penalty charge (see below).

 What will happen next?

-If you had filed your Out of Time witness statement on the basis that you had not received the Penalty Charge Notice, then in most cases, the local authority will issue a new Notice to Owner giving you the opportunity to make payment at the earlier discounted rate.
+This depends on the reason that you gave for submitting your Out of Time witness statement.
+If the reason had been because you had not received the Penalty Charge Notice, the local authority will reissue a new notice.
+This will give you the opportunity to make payment at the earlier discounted rate.

-If you had filed your Out of Time witness statement on the basis that you had appealed the Penalty Charge Notice to the local authority but had not received a Notice of Rejection, then the PCN will be rewound back to the ‘appeal’ stage.
+If the reason had been because you had appealed the PCN and had not received a response, the PCN will be rewound back to the ‘appeal’ stage.

 Further information about an Out of Time witness statement.